Proton-PLU5/Security-Camera-RPi5/README.md

 - For production use consider running behind gunicorn or another WSGI server
 - UDP broadcast uses port 12345 (ensure it's not blocked by firewall)
 - Camera name should be unique if you have multiple cameras on the network
+- **Emulator testing**: Android emulators map the host PC's IP to `10.0.2.2`, so the camera sends packets directly to your PC's IP when in emulator mode